L&D employees using an LMS integration

 Evaluating and monitoring your mentoring program

 Monitoring a mentoring program at work usually involves keeping track and measuring the various signs of success.
 Yet, every mentoring program should also be evaluated.
+With mentor tracking in place, you can spot trends and patterns that need further investigation.
 This is a more involved process than monitoring using a mentoring tracking system.
 The entire program is reviewed during an evaluation, from the goals and outcomes defined when it started to the reports and data collected during the monitoring phase.

 Registration

 Together handles the registration process of mentors and mentees, collecting the critical information to run a successful program.
-Regardless of whether or not you leverage mentoring software, you’ll need to keep track of some information on your registrants.
+Regardless of whether or not you leverage mentoring software, you’ll need to do some mentor tracking to record and organize registrant information.
 This will help to paint a picture of the program’s demographics.
-By this, we mean their departments, titles, level of seniority, experience, and skills they hope to develop.
+By this, we mean their departments, titles, level of seniority, experience, and skills they hope to develop or teach.

 Example of registration report on Together Software